AlexHenderson/ChiToolbox/README.md

 Start date 17 March 2014 (although coding has been in progress for many years).
 Still work in progress...

-If you find a problem with the Toolbox, please leave a message on Bitbucket site [https://bitbucket.org/AlexHenderson/chitoolbox/issues](https://bitbucket.org/AlexHenderson/chitoolbox/issues "https://bitbucket.org/AlexHenderson/chitoolbox/issues") or email Alex.
+If you find a problem with the Toolbox, please leave a message on the Bitbucket site [https://bitbucket.org/AlexHenderson/chitoolbox/issues](https://bitbucket.org/AlexHenderson/chitoolbox/issues "https://bitbucket.org/AlexHenderson/chitoolbox/issues"), or email Alex.

 ## File formats
 The following file formats are supported: